IGCSE English Literature (Edexcel)

 All classes are on a Thursday at 11.15.
 If this doesn’t suit your timetable get in touch with me to organise audience of the recordings and extra work.

 NB Regrettably, because of the huge logistical challenges in organising the sessions in the first place, I can’t give refunds for non-attendance.
-However you will be able to view the recorded lesson and do the exercises.
+However you will be able to view the recorded lesson, do the exercises and mini-assignment and get feedback.

 What’s the cost of the Zoom classes?